nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 -	Biometric login (option to enable after initial CorpPass login)
 -	Access your eLitigation cases
 -	View your upcoming hearings
--	No charge for using the app!
+-	No charge for using the App!
 -	Take Q ticket remotely for hearings*
 -	Attend virtual hearings*